-INSIDE : Learn three tips on how to mix and match artwork in your home for that perfect eclectic feel.
+INSIDE : Learn three tips on how to mix and match art for that perfect eclectic artwork in your home look.
 No longer should all your wall decor match perfectly, bring in a little personality.

 Today’s post is sponsored by Minted.
 All opinions are 100% mine.